-College Class of 2024: Shaped by crisis, seeking community
+College class of 2024: Shaped by crisis, seeking community

 When she’s not in class, Ms. Uribe coaches high school cheerleading and teaches children’s gymnastics and dance.
 This past year, she says, has been about trying to get by.

-“I’m always working with the younger generation who are so innocent,’’ she says.
-“It’s kind of nice, like an escape.’’
+“I’m always working with the younger generation, who are so innocent,” she says.
+“It’s kind of nice, like an escape.”

 Technology’s impact on community

-Even before the pandemic emptied classrooms in 2020, students were showing rising levels of mental and emotional distress that, in some respects, form the backdrop to the campus activism that erupted after Hamas attacked Israel last October.
+Even before the pandemic emptied classrooms in 2020, students were showing rising levels of mental and emotional distress that, in some respects, forms the backdrop to the campus activism that erupted after Hamas attacked Israel last October.

 Technology has fostered virtual interactions that can eclipse face-to-face encounters.
-Students spend more time on phones and laptops and less time socializing, studying, and eating with their peers on campus; participation in clubs and sports have suffered.
+Students spend more time on phones and laptops and less time socializing, studying, and eating with their peers on campus; participation in clubs and sports has decreased.
 Some of these shifts in behavior preceded the pandemic but were accelerated by virtual teaching and limits on student gatherings.
 As Zoom meetings replaced meet-ups, students adjusted to an atomized campus.

 In the 2014-15 academic year, 20% of students reported a diagnosis of clinical depression, according to Healthy Minds, an annual web-based survey of students at more than 450 colleges and universities.
 By 2018-19, that share had risen to 36%.
-Last year (2022-23) it was 41%, which was down three points from the previous survey.
-Around one in seven students said they had considered suicide in the past year.
+Last year (2022-23), it was 41%, which was down 3 points from the previous survey.
+Around 1 in 7 students said they had considered suicide in the past year.
 Anxiety and eating disorders have been rising.

 Dr. Rivera at Macalester has seen how these challenges impact students and teachers, but she says that during this school year it feels like a corner has been turned.

 “This year looked to me like the full college experience,” she says.
-Macalester will graduate 509 seniors on Saturday on its quad.
+Macalester will graduate 509 seniors Saturday on its quad.
 “We hope it will be a source of some healing for the grief that everyone felt four years ago when they missed out on graduation.”

 Students are hoping so, too.
 On Thursday, Kristen Simpson and Hannah Freeman took advantage of a break in Boston’s sporadic rain showers to take photos outside in their caps and gowns.
 Ms. Simpson will graduate from Berklee College on Saturday, followed by Ms. Freeman, a theater major at Emerson College, on Sunday.